Scroojalix/NPCManager/README.md

 * `interactEvent`

 ### Supported Versions
-This plugin currently works on spigot versions of 1.10 up to 1.16.
+This plugin currently works on spigot versions of 1.9 up to 1.16.

-<i>NOTE: More versions will be supported in the future.</i>
+<i>NOTE: Support for 1.8 versions will be added soon.</i>